UsabilityEngineering/Split/design/README.md

 <img src="Screenshot 2022-04-19 134613.png" width = "200">

 The notification button is there to tell a user that someone is inviting them to a group, or someone is leaving/ been kicked from a group if someone changed a setting users can agree or disagree with that change, etc. This will be a way for a user to see everything that is happening within their groups so they are not in the dark about changes that will affect them.
+It can also notify group owners if any group members have not made their monthly payment in a timely manner and if any payments are coming up soon.
+This targets one of the scenarios from the persona Claudia we created in which she wished her roommate would compensate her for their rent payment at a reasonable time, instead of paying her weeks later.
+This notification system would remind her roommate that she has an upcoming payment.

 <img src="Screenshot 2022-04-19 134632.png" width = "200">